EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    - COSE_Sign1 is verified as defined in section 4.4 of {{I-D.ietf-cose-msg}}, using algorithm SIG_V and the public key of Party V.

-If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{err-format}}, and the protocol MUST be discontinued.
+If any verification step fails, Party U MUST send an EDHOC error message back, formatted as defined in {{err-format}}, and the protocol MUST be discontinued.

 * Pass APP_2 to the application.